Read more about the SNP policy on improving animal welfare in Scotland.

 Scotland is a nation of animal lovers and the SNP take the welfare of our pets and livestock very seriously.
 The Scottish Government have conducted an extensive consultation which has provided evidence that enough working dogs are suffering serious tail injuries to make the case for the law being changed.

-The Scottish Parliament has passed legislation to ban the use of wild animals in circuses, demonstrating our commitment to improving animal wellbeing.
+In government, we passed legislation to ban the use of wild animals in circuses, demonstrating our commitment to improving animal wellbeing.
 We hope that this will lead the way for the rest of the UK in tackling the important ethical issue of the use of wild animals in travelling circuses.

 The SNP understand the need to take decisive action to conserve our precious and valuable marine environment and biodiversity.
 Failure to protect coastal areas would result in permanent damage to habitats and the fish stocks they support.

 December 2015 was the wettest December on record, and flooding caused devastation and misery for many people.

 The SNP Scottish Government are committed to providing the support needed to help individuals, businesses and communities to recover from the damage caused by the unprecedented severe weather.

 Scotland is leading the world on tackling the twin crises of climate change and ecological decline.
 We are proud to have the most ambitious legal framework for emissions reduction in the world, but there is no doubt that these targets are immensely challenging.